Ein glückliches junges Paar im herbstlichen Park

 Unlike the public insurance system, private health insurance premiums are not influenced by your income.
 Instead, your age and medical history determine the amount you have to pay each month.
 Although these individual insurance plans may come with a higher premium, privately insured patients often enjoy advantages such as shorter wait times for doctor’s or specialist’s appointments.

-Find out more about the benefits of mandatory health insurance in germany
+Find out more about the benefits of mandatory health insurance in Germany

 Perfect support in Germany: Barmer is one of the biggest public health insurance providers and specialized in health insurance for international students and employees.